 In fact, I’ve had KO2s on three different vehicles.
 When the LT215/75R15 KO2s were ready to be replaced on our 2022 Subaru Crosstrek, I reached out to BFG about the KO3s, and they sent a set for review and testing.

 With each KO (“key off-road”) all-terrain iteration, there were improvements, and that’s the case with the latest KO3s.
-According to the company, the KO3s provide better wear performance, higher durability on gravel, and increased snow traction versus the outgoing tire.
+According to the company, the KO3s improved off-road performance by providing better wear longevity, higher durability on gravel, and increased snow traction versus the outgoing tire.

 This is while maintaining the things buyers liked about the KO2, such as tough sidewalls and a rugged look.